Workers' Compensation Lawyer

 Have you been injured at work?
 If you have, you most likely have a number

-concerned with the amount and duration of workers' compensation benefits.
+with the amount and duration of workers' compensation benefits.
+Each person's

-Each person's situation is unique, but workers' compensation is
+situation is unique, but workers' compensation is only available while

-At Anthony Urban Law Offices, P.C., we take time to evaluate your situation
+At The Law Offices of Anthony Urban, P.C., we take time to evaluate your

-to determine how much workers' compensation you may be entitled and
+situation to determine how much workers' compensation you may be entitled

 Contact us to speak to our Schuylkill County injury lawyer